CarolinaLag/Todo-list-App/README.md

 # My first JavaScript ToDo-List

-_A todo-list made with Javascript as a school assignment_
+_A todo-list made with Javascript as a school assignment, focused on vanilla js_

+Examples of functionality of the todo-list:

+- Add a new todo
+- Remove todo
+- List a todo as done, and make it unclear again
+- Sort todo's (in alphabetical order)
+- Save todos to LocalStorage

 ---